zlewkarzbenc/pco/README.md

 # PCO: Protein Crystallizability Prediction

-This repository contains code, datasets, and models for predicting protein crystallizability from amino acid sequences.
-The workflow integrates **NetSurfP-3.0** for structural feature extraction and an **XGBoost** classifier for crystallization prediction.
+This repository contains code, datasets, and models for predicting protein crystallizability from its amino acid sequence.

 ---